Security Operational Risk Management (StORM) Program & Procedures

 Once a path is selected, the Risk Owner is required to provide a SMART, detailed plan that includes milestones and due dates for working towards risk remediation.
 The treatment plan must be achievable and address the root cause of the risk event.
 Additionally and in alignment with our value of Transparency, each treatment plan will include a step for documenting the results/outcome of the remediation within the Handbook.
 If the result of the remediation is considered not public and cannot be documented within the Handbook, it should be documented within our Internal Handbook or an internal runbook.
 The Security Risk Team will leverage these risk treatment plans to track the status of risk remediation.

-If the risk treatment plan is executed and results in a downgrading of the residual risk level for the risk (ex. the residual risk level goes from High to Moderate), validation of the remediation will be performed and captured within the associated risk object.
+If the risk treatment plan is executed and results in a downgrading of the residual risk level for the risk (ex. the residual risk level goes from High to Medium), validation of the remediation will be performed and captured within the associated risk object.
 Quality review of the downgrade support documentation will be completed by the Security Risk Manager and captured via comment in the GRC application.

 Accept the Risk